-Our corporate headquarters is located in Santa Clara, California, where we currently lease approximately 105,664 square feet of space under a lease agreement that expires in March 2018.
-On September 20, 2012, we entered into two lease agreements for an aggregate of approximately 300,000 square feet of space in Santa Clara, California to serve as our new corporate headquarters beginning in November 2013.
+We currently lease approximately 105,664 square feet of space for our corporate headquarters in Santa Clara, California under a lease agreement that expires in March 2018.
 We have an additional technical support center in Plano, Texas under a lease agreement that expires in October 2016.
-We also lease space for operations and sales personnel in locations throughout the United States and various international locations, including the Netherlands, Singapore, the United Kingdom, Japan, and France.
+We also lease space for operations and sales personnel in locations throughout the United States and various international locations, including Belgium, France, Japan, and Singapore.
 We believe that our current facilities are adequate to meet our current needs.
 We intend to expand our facilities or add new facilities as we add employees and enter new geographic markets, and we believe that suitable additional or alternative space will be available as needed to accommodate ongoing operations and any such growth.
 However, we expect to incur additional expenses in connection with such new or expanded facilities.